-While on any A-B Tech campus or site, all visitors and salespersons must abide by the followina:
+While on any A-B Tech campus or site, all visitors and salespersons must abide by the following:

 - a.
 When possible, instructors need to be informed of impending visitors and tours so that they can make appropriate preparations.
-Every effort will be made not to disrupt any classroom, lab or clinical activity. - b.
+Every effort will be made not to disrupt any class-room, lab or clinical activity. - b.
 Solicitation for commercial purposes that is not a necessary part of the College's operations, activities or functions is restricted to time, place and manner as approved by the Vice President for Business & Finance/CFO or designee.
 If approved, sales calls must not disrupt the College's normal operating and learning environment.
 Standard fees for the use of rooms, buildings or grounds may apply.
 (See Policy 318, Use of Facilities) - c.
 Visitors and salespersons are not permitted in shops, laboratories or any other potentially hazardous areas at any time unless they are escorted by a College employee. - d.
 Visitors and salespersons must comply with all College rules and regulations while on campus. - e.
-Individuals, who are not conducting business or purposely engaged in a sanctioned activity of A-B Tech, may be asked to leave the College premises.

-All children on campus who are under the age of sixteen (16) must abide by the following:
+Individuals, who are not conducting business or purposely engaged in a sanctioned activity of A-B Tech, may be asked to leave the College premises. - All children on campus who are under the age of sixteen (16) must abide by the following: - a.

-- a.
 Must be a registered student or formally invited to attend a College-sponsored activity.
-Campus tours and student groups visiting the College are exempt from this procedure as long as the group is supervised by designated adults and a College representative. - b.
-In some instances, children may accompany a parent or quardian to conduct College 10 • 2022-2023 Student Handbook and Calendar business.
-These children must be under direct supervision of the parent or guardian at all times
+Campus tours and student groups visiting the College are exempt from this procedure as - 10 2023-2024 Student Handbook and Calendar long as the group is supervised by designated adults and a College representative.

+b.
+In some instances, children may accompany a parent or guardian to conduct College Business.
+These children must be under the direct supervision of the parent or guardian at all times.
+Note: Children are not allowed to accompany a parent or guardian to classes.